Lebanon

 Key Lecture Points

 • The earliest inhabitants of the region we now know as Lebanon were the Canaanites or Phoenicians.
-These Phoenicians survived nearly constant invasion from regional empires, contributing to the significant cultural, ethnic and religious diversity in Lebanon today.
+These Phoenicians survived nearly constant invasion from regional empires, contributing to the significant cultural, ethnic, and religious diversity in Lebanon today.

-Exploration Questions
+Discussion Questions

 • Is Lebanon a model for other governments, where religious difference is a fundamental part of political identity?